Economy of the Republic of the Congo: Petroleum

 The Congo's growing petroleum sector is by far the country's major revenue earner.
 In the early 1980s, rapidly rising oil revenues enabled the government to finance large-scale development projects with GDP growth averaging 5% annually, one of the highest rates in Africa.
 However, the government has mortgaged a substantial portion of its oil earnings, contributing to the government's shortage of revenues.
 The Congolese oil sector is dominated by the French parastatal oil company Total, which accounts for 70% of the country's annual oil production.
 In second position is the Italian oil firm Εni.
 Chevron, independent CMS Nomeco, and ExxonMobil are among the American companies active in petroleum exploration or production.
-Following recent discoveries and oil fields currently under development, Congo's oil production is expected to continue to rise significantly in the next few years.
+Congo is member of the OPEC cartel.

-Congo plans to use the auction to grow its small oil industry, which only produces about 25,000 barrels a day from a project in the west of the country run by France’s Perenco SA.
-The process has drawn criticism from environmental groups for offering blocks that overlap with Congo’s peatlands, which are among the world’s most important carbon sinks.
+Congo plans to use the auction to grow its small oil industry, which only produces about 25,000 barrels a day from a project in the west of the country run by France's Perenco SA.
+The process has drawn criticism from environmental groups for offering blocks that overlap with Congo's peatlands, which are among the world's most important carbon sinks.

+Foreign trade procedures

+International cargo shipped to or from the Republic of the Congo must be covered by a cargo tracking note (bordereau de suivi de la cargaison, BSC), issued by the Conseil Congolais des Chargeurs.
+The document was instituted by ministerial order 1033/MTMMM-CAB of 14 May 2008, and its electronic form (BESC) was made a customs requirement by a directive of 11 April 2014.